2bnext/risc-mpu/README.md

 There are microcontroller style peripherals: gpio, i2c, adc and a uart for monitoring.

 I designed the MPU ISA and initial Verilog implementation.
-Because my spare time is limited, I used Claude 3.5/4 to build the full toolchain (assembler, linker, C compiler, BASIC, Pascal, and floating-point library) and the documentation.
+Because my spare time is limited, I used Claude to build much of the full toolchain (assembler, linker, C compiler, BASIC, Pascal, and floating-point library) and the documentation.
 I reviewed, debugged, and iterated on everything.
 The result is a complete, usable softcore system.

 ## Architecture